ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 `string.format` is used to format strings.
 The first parameter is the format of the string that can contain specifiers.
 Because we want to show a floating point value with 3 decimal places, we can use `%.3f`.
 The second parameter is what will be used as the replacement.
 In this case we pass the `timer` variable which contains the current race time.
 This will be constantly updated for the player.

-!!! tip "string.format"
-    The format string follows the same rules as the `printf` family of standard C functions.
-The only differences are that the options/modifiers *, l, L, n, p, and h are not supported and that there is an extra option, q.

-    See the [printf](http://www.cplusplus.com/reference/cstdio/printf/) reference for more information.
+See the [string.format](http://www.lua.org/manual/5.3/manual.html#pdf-string.format) reference for more information.

 ```lua linenums="1"
 timer = timer + dt
 ```

-The race time to the player should appear like a stopwatch that is counting up.
-So we add the previous time and the delta time from `Tick` to increment the timer.
+The race time should appear like a stopwatch that is counting up.
+To do this, we add the previous time and the delta time from `Tick` to increment the timer.
 We do this on the client to give the player an idea of their current time.
-This time will not be the final time displayed to the player, it's visual only.
+This time will not be the final time displayed to the player.
 The real time that is accurately being tracked on the server is sent to the player when they cross the finish line.
+The other advantage of doing it on the client is that it can refresh quickly and updates smoothly.

+#### Add Get Ready Function

 ```lua linenums="1"
 local function GetReady()